bjherger/toxic_comments/docs/writeup/writeup.md

  - **Overlapping labels**: Observations in this data set can belong to multiple classes, and any permutation of these classes.
 An observation could be described as `{toxic}`, `{toxic, threat}` or `{}`(no classification).
-This is a break from most classification problems, which have mutually exclusive response variables (e.g. either `cat` or `dog`, but not both)
+This is a break from most classifi cation problems, which have mutually exclusive response variables (e.g. either `cat` or `dog`, but not both)
  - **Class imbalance**: The vast majority of observations are not toxic in any way, and have all `False` labels.
 This provides a few unique challenges, particularly in choosing a loss function, metrics, and model